Skip to content

 The documented pattern: why self-custody survives exchange failures

 You don’t need a heroic legend to see the value, and you should be wary of anyone who offers one.
-The honest, repeatable record is plain: when major exchanges have collapsed — most visibly FTX in 2022 — users with balances on the platform found them frozen or gone, facing years of bankruptcy proceedings and pennies-on-the-dollar recoveries.
+The honest, repeatable record is plain: when major exchanges have collapsed — most visibly FTX in 2022 — users with balances on the platform lost control of them and spent years inside a bankruptcy they had no say in.
+It’s worth being precise here rather than dramatic, because FTX is actually the optimistic case: distributions only began in February 2025, more than two years after the collapse, and creditors are being repaid roughly 100–120% of the dollar value their claims held in November 2022 — which, because crypto prices climbed steeply in the years that followed, is still far less than the coins themselves would have been worth had they never left the owner’s control.
+Other failures have returned far less, far later.
 Users who held their own keys in cold storage were untouched by the event itself, because their wealth was never on the failing platform to begin with.

 That’s the durable lesson, and it’s narrower than the fantasy.
 Self-custody didn’t make anyone rich; it made them unexposed to a counterparty’s failure.
 It carries its own responsibility — lose the seed and there is no helpline — which is precisely why the redundancy and separation in this protocol matter.
 The win isn’t a windfall.
 It’s not being a creditor in someone else’s bankruptcy.